alphagov/re-build-systems-test/README.md

 1. Copy your SSH **public** key to the `re-build-system-config`/`terraform`/`keys` folder with this name: `re-build-systems-[environment-name]-ssh-deployer.pub`.

-    If you don't have one, generate it this way:
+    If you don't have an SSH key, generate one like so:

     ```
-    ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+    ssh-keygen -t rsa -b 4096 -C "your-email@example.com"
     ```

 1. In the configuration folder, customise the `terraform.tfvars` file, in particular these entries:
-    * `github_client_id`, `github_client_secret` as you got them when the Github OAuth app was created
+    * `github_client_id`, `github_client_secret` as they were given to you when the Github OAuth app was created
-    * `github_organisation` is the list of the Github teams you want to grant access to your Jenkins installation
+    * `github_organisation` is the list of the Github teams you want to grant access to your Jenkins
     * `github_admin_users` is the list of the Github usernames who will become Jenkins administrators
-    * `product` is used as a tag for the resources created on AWS - it can be anything you find relevant
+    * `product` is used as a tag for the resources created on AWS - it can be anything you like

 1. Create an S3 bucket to host the terraform state file: